hove-io/navitia/source/log_analyzer/readme.md

 # Log Analyzer

-The log analyzer produces and Gantt chart of the different computations performed during a "journey" call to Navitia.
+The log analyzer produces a Gantt chart of the different computations performed during a "journey" call to Navitia.
 It does so by parsing the logs of Jormungandr and Kraken.